Are you suffering from gas pain, discomfort or other side effects of hysterectomy?

 - Return to activities gradually as you feel well enough

-- Try not to compare your rate of recovery to that of anyone else – many factors will determine your recovery time after a hysterectomy which takes a total of three months for full healing for most women
+- Avoid comparing your rate of recovery to that of anyone else – many factors will determine your recovery time after a hysterectomy which takes a total of three months for full healing for most women

 - Don’t expect too much of yourself